 Option a.
 The South Atlantic Fishery Management Council's Jurisdiction Option b.
-The Gulf of Mexico Fishery Management Council's Jurisdiction
+The Gulf of Mexico Fishery Management Council's Jurisdiction Prohibition of sale during a commercial closure would apply

-Alternative 3: For a person to sell king or Spanish mackerel in or from the EEZ of the Gulf of Mexico or Atlantic, those fish must have been harvested aboard a vessel with a commercial vessel permit/endorsement for each species taken.
-Sale of king or Spanish mackerel caught under the bag limit would be prohibited.
+Alternative 3: For a person to sell king or Spanish mackerel in or from the EEZ of the Gulf of Mexico or Atlantic, those fish must have been harvested aboard a vessel with a commercial vessel permit/endorsement for each species taken and prohibit the sale of king or Spanish mackerel caught under the bag limit.